The Taiwan Dog is a highly intelligent, hardy, and fearless dog that is best known for his incredible loyalty, hunting prowess, and protective nature.

 Intelligence, Temperament and Personality Traits of the Taiwan Dog

-With such restless spirit, Taiwan Dog is not suitable for keeping indoors.
+With such a restless spirit, Taiwan Dog is not suitable for keeping indoors.

 Even though he is very clean, has no doggy odor, and is relatively easy to housebreak, Taiwan Dogs will never fully adapt to such life because of his wild habits and enormous energy.